Linux

 Requirements

-Before installing, updating all system packages is recommended.
-The necessary components will be installed, depending on the distribution.
+Before installing the agent, updating all operating system packages is recommended.
+During the installation process, the necessary components will be automatically added based on the detected distribution.

 - dmidecode